FinCriticalED: A Visual Benchmark for Financial Fact-Level OCR: Data Annotation

-Each page is annotated independently by two annotators, ensuring redundancy for quality measurement.
+20\% of the data is annotated independently by at least two annotators to measure inter-annotator agreement.
 Upon completion, annotations are exported into JSON format, preserving the hierarchical document structure and linking each annotated entity to its source metadata.
 This structure enables downstream comparison against model-generated predictions for entity-level evaluation.